PostHog/posthog.com/contents/blog/how-to-do-user-segmentation.md

 ---
-date: 2021-10-28
+date: 2022-01-05
 title: What is user segmentation?
 rootPage: /blog
 sidebar: Blog
 showTitle: true
 hideAnchor: true
-author: marcus-hyett
+author: [marcus-hyett]
+keywords: ["segment", "segmentation"]
-featuredImage: ../images/blog/blog-generic-4.png
+featuredImage: ../images/blog/posthog-blog-image.png
 featuredImageType: standard
 ---

 User segmentation is a term which is thrown around a lot within product-led teams, but what does it mean?
 In this article we'll explain what user segmentation is, why it's important and give examples of how segmenting your userbase can uncover important customer insights.

-## What is user segmentation?
+## User segmentation explained

 User segmentation is the process of looking at your userbase and breaking it down into groups based on user characteristics or behaviors.
 You can then analyze these groups to identify identify opportunities to improve and grow your product.